-This feature can be disabled when creating a container or a network, but it can cause unexpected behavior in your environment.

-In this way even if you do not call Terminate, something will keep your environment clean.
-It will also clean itself when there is nothing left to do.

-### THIRD

-This feature can be disabled when creating a container or a network, but it can cause unexpected behavior in your environment.
+This feature can be disabled in two different manners, but it can cause unexpected behavior in your environment:

 Even if you do not call Terminate, Ryuk ensures that the environment will be kept clean and even cleans itself when there is nothing left to do.